hbokh/awesome-saltstack/README.md

 * [SaltStack: Manage entries in unmanaged files with File Blockreplace](https://makina-corpus.com/blog/metier/2014/saltstack-manage-entries-in-unmanaged-files-with-file-blockreplace) - how to use the SaltStack's core "file.blockreplace".
 * [Docker Swarm 1.12 Cluster Orchestration with SaltStack](http://btmiller.com/2016/11/27/docker-swarm-1.12-cluster-orchestration-with-saltstack.html) - Let’s see how we can automate the spin-up of a cluster using SaltStack.
 * [SaltStack - Review and how it fares against Ansible and Puppet](https://www.amon.cx/blog/saltstack-review/) - As seen from the Salt perspective.
+* [Manage the cloud with Terraform, Salt, Consul and DigitalOcean](https://ahus1.github.io/saltconsul-examples/tutorial.html) - :gem: a step by step example for an initial setup in the cloud.

 ## Discussions